 Museum & The Royal Documentation

 Located at the center of the pond, there is a mini-museum.
 Where visitors could learn more about the site’s history.
-The Kings, all photographs of the royal family adorn the wall.
+The Kings, and all photographs of the royal family adorn the wall.
 With story and details of each photo are written right below it.
 Some photos even capture important events during the king’s reign.

 Go to a room that once was the King’s master bedroom.
 From the King’s room, visitors could see the white and pink lotuses floating on the pond.
-On a special occasions, pilgrims often come and pray in the bedroom for the deceased King.
+On special occasions, pilgrims often come and pray in the bedroom for the deceased King.
 As the room consider sacred, women in a period are not allowed to enter the room.

 A square shape building lies in the center of a pond.
 The Balai Kambang is hard not to notice.
 As it’s compelling as it sounds, the building has an important role during the King’s reign.
-An uncountable supper and important meeting are held here.
+An uncountable supper and important meetings are held here.
 A fierce argument during meetings and laughing through celebrations.

 The building has witnessed a lot of events back in the glorious time when the King rule.
 Even it includes a trial and dispute settlement judged by the king.